youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 ## Prerequisites

 If you don't have one, you'll need a Raspberry Pi.
 I used a Raspberry Pi 3B+ with the 'Stretch' version of the Raspbian OS.
-Given that the Sunfounder Ultimate Starter Kit is advertised to work with a Raspberry Pi 4, I would expect the 4 series to work as well.
-I'm less sure about other Raspberry Pi versions, especially versions with 26 vs. 40 GPIO pins.
 The Raspberry Pi website has instructions on how to [setup a new Raspberry Pi from scratch](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)[^16] if you decide to go that way vs. buying a complete kit.

 Other items you'll need include: